loulafripouille/express-form-handler/README.md

 # Model persitence

 - When you add or update a model throught a form, you can specify which model is related to the form.
-Then form data will be populated in the given model.
+Then, form's data will be populated in the given model.
 - At this time, just the mongoose model system is implemented.
 But, is really simple to add one by creating the right 'adapter'.

 Set the form's model by passing it in the second argument of the `create()` function.
 Set the adapter with the `setAdapter()` method.